thatonequill/Resonance_of_the_Lost_Ones/futuristic/main.md

 -   Bossfights, like the Exploration challenges are going to be in that side view with 2d platformer elements, with added combat.

 During map exploration, the player will use wasd or ↑←↓→ to move and space to interact, maybe use the mouse to point and move with right click to interact, depending on how hard it is to implement.
-Pressing the shift key (L or R) will switch world, from digital to physical and vice versa.
+Pressing the shift key (L or R) will switch world, from Glasspace to the Meatspace and vice versa.
 To switch world, the player will have to use it's hacking skills to break the barriers between the two worlds, a process that will take some time, meaning the player will have to be in a safe place to do so.
 This transition can be sped up by using rare items or skills, as well as pre placed "Flaws" in the world, a sort of portal.

-One of the key elements of gameplay is the game being in 2 dimensions (within the 2D plan) the digital and physical world.
+One of the key elements of gameplay is the game being in 2 dimensions (within the 2D plan) the Glasspace and the Meatspace.
 The difference in both dimensions resides in major changes in the environment like buildings and objects, as well as enemies that will be similar or complletely different.
-The digital world is a cramped and dark world, with little to no room to run around in, like small alleys and narrow streets.
-The physical world is a more open world, with more room to move around in, like wide streets and open spaces.
+The Glasspace is a cramped and dark world, with little to no room to run around in, like small alleys and narrow streets.
+The Meatspace is a more open world, with more room to move around in, like wide streets and open spaces.
-This is meant to reward the player for being in the physical world, giving a "risk/reward" system, the risk being getting caught by Aevum, the reward being the ability to move faster.
+This is meant to reward the player for being in the Meatspace, giving a "risk/reward" system, the risk being getting caught by Aevum, the reward being the ability to move faster.

-Enemies will be in both worlds, but will be different, digital enemies will be more human like and have more health, while physical enemies will be more animal like and have less health.
+Enemies will be in both worlds, but will be different, Aevum enemies will be more human like and have more health, while Verdarch enemies will be more animal like and have less health.

 The 2D platformer gameplay will link both world more tightly, as they will be present in "Null Voids", areas where Aevum's control is so week switching between the 2 worlds will be instant.
-The player will have access to a dash ability when in the digital world, giving the player something to master to speedrun.
+The player will have access to a dash ability when in the Glasspace, giving the player something to master to speedrun.

 Combat will be classic turn based rpg.